Nushrat-Nishi/pos/README.md

 ## Features!
 The users can have the following facilities by this software:
   - A database with all their products
-  - Their clients are able to add products to their virtual shopping cart

   - Their clients are able to change the contents of their cart
   - Their clients are able to place an order
   - Their clients are able to supply a preferred date and time of delivery